davidwilliam/sharing/README.md

 - The second of two modified versions of the CRT-based Asmuth-Bloom scheme proposed by Ersoy et al.

 # Usage

+In the examples below, there are two main levels of execution:

+- Computations performed by the owner of the secrets (those are computations using instance methods)
+- Computations performed over the secret shares (those are computations using class methods)

+This distiction is important since we are showing everything at once here, for completeness and for clarity.
+However it is important to keep in mind that after the secret shares are generated, the computations over the shares are intended to be computed independetly by each participant (party), each one with their corresponding shares.

 ## Shamir's Secret Sharing V1